Bader-Idris/freeCodeCampSolutions/relational-database-certificate/readme.md

 - You can compare integers inside the brackets ([[ ... ]]) of your if with `-eq` (equal), `-ne` (not equal), `-lt` (less than), `-le` (less than or equal), `-gt` (greater than), `-ge` (greater than or equal).
 - make 1st if as: `if [[ $1 -lt 5 ]]`
 - we can even ask for help with [[ ]] commands as: `help [[ expression ]]`.
-- and use: `help test`. it's good for same topic
+- and use:🔴`help test`.🔴 it's good for same topic
 - use: -le stands for `<=`
 - to be able to print this command: `[[ 4 -le 5 ]]` we need to use `$?` => `exit status`
 - so do this in terminal, each line is as pressing enter: